peteromallet/reigh/structure.md

 • **`HoverScrubVideo.tsx`**: Self-contained wrapper around the `useVideoScrubbing` hook that provides hover-to-play, variable-speed scrubbing, progress-bar seeking, and playback-rate overlay.
 Now reused by `VideoOutputItem` and `VideoLightbox` to avoid duplicate logic.
 • **`TasksPane/`**:
     – `TasksPane.tsx`: Slide-out panel from the right, activated on hover or can be locked open.
 Displays a list of tasks.
 Communicates lock state to parent layout for content adjustment.
     – `TaskList.tsx`: Component within `TasksPane` that lists tasks, allows filtering by status, and refreshing the list.
 Uses `TaskItem`.
+Receives real-time status updates via the WebSocket connection managed by `useWebSocket.ts`.
     – `TaskItem.tsx`: Displays individual task details and a button to cancel the task.

 #### `src/shared/hooks/`